Speech Therapy Treatments For Laryngeal Cancer

 Esophageal Speech

-This is similar to a burp – you take air into your mouth, hold it in your throat and let it out.
+When you burp, you take air into your mouth, hold it in your throat, and let it out.

 When air travels through your mouth, it causes vibration in the upper portion of the esophagus, creating sound.